DevKhalyd/videocalling_app_flutter/README.md

 # TODO

-When send the first message.
-Verify if the unique session has already been created otherwise create a new one.
+- Test the notification when the app is terminated

-Why?
-Basically, because from the device I can get the both ids
+Create test for:

-Add the calls history as new page (Test it)
+- History (Create a history record)

-Test the notification when the app is terminated
+Verify:

-Create the logic of the chat (Backend side)
+- The chat needes wors who is expected

-Create the cloud functions of the chat (Review after of implement the header of the chat screen)
+So, from the history record the chat is created.
+So verify that works in a good way

 # Description